 I had to come off tamoxifen after that.
 I should have been getting better, but, unfortunately, everything just went even more downhill.

 Breast cancer can impact mental as well as physical health.
-For more information and support on this, take a look at our mental health toolkit.
+Find out more information and support on coping emotionally.